alxptr/angular2-cache/README.md

 ## Use

-You can use the global $$CACHE_LOCALE flag for setting custom locale that is different from the browser language (it is actual for date pipes).
+You can also use the global $$CACHE_LOCALE flag for setting custom locale that is different from the browser language (it is actual for date pipes).

 ```javascript
 window.$$CACHE_LOCALE = 'en-US';